Peter Lam: Hong Kong Trade Development Council (HKTDC)

-In 2019, Peter was appointed Chairman of the Hong Kong Trade Development Council (HKTDC).
+In 2019, Lam was appointed chairman of the Hong Kong Trade Development Council (HKTDC).

 Hobbies

-Peter, who loves cigars, owns a cigar shop in Hong Kong.
+Lam, who loves cigars, owns a cigar shop in Hong Kong.
 He reportedly enjoys "Buttman" Batman-based humour T-shirts.
 He also loves horse racing.
 He and both of his brothers are members of the Hong Kong Jockey Club where he owns two horses, Go Baby Go and Million Darling.
 In Million Darling's six appearances, he has been in the top four every single time.
 Sadly due to a leg injury, Million Darling was forced to retire in 2011, earning a total stake of HK$939,475.

 Yachts

-In 2001, Lai Sun Development Chairman Peter Lam Kin-ngok was the owner of a 30.5-metre vessel made by San Lorenzo called Sun Princess.
+In 2001, Lam became the owner of a 30.5-metre vessel made by San Lorenzo called Sun Princess.
 The yacht has an estimated cost of US$9 million.

-In 2016, Dr. Peter Lam was appointed as the Chairman of Camper and Nicholson International, a renowned European yacht brokerage and management firm.
-Peter's eldest son, Lester Lam 林孝賢, currently serves on Camper & Nicholson's Board of Directors.
+In 2016, Lam was appointed as the chairman of Camper and Nicholson International, a renowned European yacht brokerage and management firm.
+His eldest son Lester 林孝賢 currently serves on Camper & Nicholson's board of directors.

-Peter's passion for yachting developed over decades, as the owner of several yachts in both the Mediterranean and Hong Kong, for which he obtained related licenses and certifications.
+Lam's passion for yachting developed over decades, as the owner of several yachts in both the Mediterranean and Hong Kong, for which he obtained related licenses and certifications.

 Sun Princess and SunPrince

-In 2010, Peter's eldest son Lester hosted a massive birthday party aboard his father's yachts, The Sun Princess and The SunPrince.
-The party itself is estimated to have cost Lam over HKD $500 million (US$894000) to host.
+In 2010, Lam's eldest son Lester hosted a massive birthday party aboard his father's yachts, The Sun Princess and The SunPrince.
+The party itself is estimated to have cost Lam over HKD $7 million (US$894,000) to host.
 Despite many attempts to avoid the paparazzi and the media, photographs of the party became front-page news.

-2008 Speeding offence
+2008 speeding offence

 In early 2008, Lam avoided a speeding offence when he successfully challenged the correct use and validity of laser speed detectors by the police.
 Lam was allegedly clocked at 114 km/h in a 50 km/h zone.
 He eventually pleaded guilty to driving at 79 km/h, and was fined HK$450.